-There are some amusing moments in this decent episode, when the trio takes in an old man named Leo (J. Pat O’Malley) until he can find his own apartment.
-He’s a bit of a grouch (especially to Jack), but there’s a great moment when Jack stands up for him after he realizes his classless date kicked Leo out of the apartment.
+There are some amusing moments in this decent episode — the trio takes in an old man named Leo (J. Pat O’Malley) until he can find his own apartment.
+He’s a bit of a grouch (especially to Jack), but there’s a great moment when Jack stands up for him after realizing his classless date kicked Leo out of the apartment.

 #22: “The Love Barge”